DAG Scheduling in the BSP Model: NP-hardness

 \section{NP-hardness}

-Given the DAG scheduling problem in the BSP model, one of the most fundamental questions is its computational hardness.
-Not surprisingly, it turns out that the problem is NP-hard in general DAGs.
-However, this raises a natural follow-up question: in which simpler subclasses of DAGs can the problem still be solved in polynomial time, and in which subclasses is it already NP-hard?
-This question has also received extensive attention in other scheduling models.
+One fundamental question regarding our scheduling problem is its complexity.
+Unsurprisingly, the problem is NP-hard in general DAGs.
+However, this raises a natural follow-up question, which has also been studied in simpler models: in which subclasses of DAGs is the problem still solvable in polynomial time, and when does it become NP-hard?

-The simplest non-trivial subclass of DAGs is so-called \emph{chain DAGs}, where both the indegree and outdegree of each node is upper bounded by $1$.
-This simple subclass of DAGs has been analyzed in several different scheduling models before~\cite{chains, shopsched}, and in particular, has even been explicitly studied in BSP~\cite{chainsHard}, under slightly different assumptions.
-Additionally, we also consider a slightly more realistic version of this subclass (in terms of modelling computations): let us say that a DAG is a \emph{connected chain DAG} if it can be obtained by adding an extra source node $v_0$ to a chain DAG, and drawing an edge from $v_0$ to the first node of every chain.
+The simplest non-trivial subclass of DAGs is \emph{chain DAGs}, where both the indegree and outdegree of nodes is at most $1$.
+This subclass has been analyzed in different scheduling models before~\cite{chains, shopsched}, and has even been studied in BSP~\cite{chainsHard}, under slightly different assumptions (see Appendix \ref{app:hardness}).
+We also consider a slightly more realistic version of this subclass: we say that a DAG is a \emph{connected chain DAG} if it can be obtained by adding an extra source node $v_0$ to a chain DAG, and drawing an edge from $v_0$ to the first node in every chain.
 We show that for these relatively simple classes of DAGs, the optimal BSP schedule can still be found in polynomial time.
+The key observation in the proof is that the optimal BSP schedule in chain DAGs always consists of at most $P$ supersteps; this allows us to find the optimum through a rather complex dynamic programming approach.

 \begin{theorem} The BSP scheduling problem can be solved in polynomial time in $n$ for chain DAGs and connected chain DAGs. \end{theorem}